 This model shows how to integrate user defined function blocks, data types and global variables into generated structured text

 Open the top level subsystem 'Subsystem' by double clicking on it.
 You will notice it has a bunch of blocks including the block 'ExternallyDefinedBlock'.
 The user would like to replace this with an externally defined block in the PLC IDE in the generated code.
 In this model 'ExternallyDefinedBlock' is a MATLAB® block.
-This could any other Simulink® block or subsystem as well.
+This could be any other Simulink® block or subsystem as well.
 The input port 'In1' is a bus input of 'InBus' data type.
-The user would like provide the definition of 'InBus' externally in the PLC IDE.
+The user would like to provide the definition of 'InBus' externally in the PLC IDE.
 Similarly, the user would like to provide the definition of the 'K1' global tunable parameter of the Gain block externally.

 To do this, right click on the top level subsystem 'Subsystem' and select 'PLC Code -> Options ...' to bring up the 'Configuration Parameters' dialog box.
 In the dialog box, select 'Symbols' pane under 'PLC Code Generation'.
 You will see the following symbols in the 'Externally Defined Symbols' field: